-life in PBI?
+Do you miss anything from your life in PBI?

 Sharing lives and experiences with other people, the sense of working because you're doing something that matters to you.
 Every day you get up for something, you know you're living for something important.
-Also the sense of solidarity, the close contact with the HRDs, watching their work develop, sharing their difficult times and their fears when they receive threats, but also their successes, large and small; being able to share their emo-How have you kept in contact tions, that's what PBI accompaniment is.
+Also the sense of solidarity, the close contact with the HRDs, watching their work develop, sharing their difficult times and their fears when they receive threats, but also their successes, large and small; being able to share their emotions, that's what PBI accompaniment is.
 You also share your life with your teammates: it's a very special relationship that you develop with those people.
-I miss all
+I miss all of that.

-What did you take with you from
+What did you take with you from PBI?